zabooh/goertzel/readme.md

 ![Alt-Text](StreamData.png)

-This data can be received by the Pyhton Script disp_adc.py to visualize the data in the buffer. keep in mind, that this is not continuesly,the sampling at 50kHz into 2*512 Samples achieves a total sample time of 20.48 milli seconds.
+This data can be received by the Pyhton Script __disp_adc.py__ to visualize the data in the buffer. keep in mind, that this is not continuesly,the sampling at 50kHz into 2*512 Samples achieves a total sample time of 20.48 milli seconds.
 Then the sampling is paused and the data is streamed to the Terminal.
 When streaming is ready, it restarts the sampling.

+The blue line is the actual sampled data. this data is put into a Goertzel Algorithm and then the output is out into a simple low pass filter.
+This is then the red line. when the output of the low pass does reached a certain value, the internal values of the Goertzel are reset and this event is counted as a "pulse detection"

 ![Alt-Text](StreamVisualization.png)

+You can use the project https://github.com/zabooh/waveform_generator.git to generated the pulse

 ## Downloading and building the application